 The takeaway from all of this?
 Timing can make a difference

 In short, here’s what we found from our research into survey distribution and response timing:

-- 10-11 am local time is the most popular time to send surveys
+- The most popular time to send surveys is 10-11 am local time.

-- Highly engaged audiences typically respond faster and quicker regardless of date or time survey invitations were sent
+- Highly engaged audiences typically respond faster and quicker regardless of the date or time invitations were sent.